Open 09:00–midnight

 Anton Corbijn at Fotografiska: 24 January – 30 April

-With over 150 works on display, the exhibition offers an authentic and extraordinary glimpse into a world inhabited by icons like Depeche Mode, David Bowie, U2, Patti Smith, and many others—artists who have left their mark, and whose mark Corbijn has captured.
+Featuring over 150 works, the exhibition opens up an authentic and extraordinary world, where Depeche Mode, David Bowie, U2, Patti Smith, and many others look back at us – figures who have left their mark, and whose mark Corbijn has in turn shaped.
+The experience is enriched by a video room bringing together Corbijn’s videography and iconic music videos that have defined generations.

 Header: U2, Eze 2000 © Anton Corbijn